 Squier Paranormal Series Stratocasters

-The Squier Paranormal series has been one of our favorites in recent years, with twists and turns in design that pull features from multiple guitars to create instruments which verge on the unnatural.
-This Strat-O-Sonic model somehow crosses a classic Strat body style with a mahogany (in this case okoume, an African hardwood which is also known as Gaboon mahogany) body loaded with a pair of P90-style single-coil pickups.
-Warm, punchy and, when you crank up your amp, crunchy, this is capable of extreme rock ’n’ roll.
+The Squier Paranormal series has been one of our favorites in recent years, with twists and turns that pull features from multiple guitars to create instruments that verge on the unnatural.
+For example, the Strat-O-Sonic model offers a classic okoume body with a pair of P90-style single-coil pickups.
+The Strat-O-Sonic is warm, punchy and, when you crank up your amp, crunchy.

 Pictured: Squier Paranormal Strat-O-Sonic